- NAS in Film

 The highlight of the Native American Studies program has been the development, submission and approval of the Bachelor's in Native Studies Degree by the University of New Mexico.
 This was a monumental event in UNM-NAS history.
 The BA degree is an extension of the already successful minor in Native Studies offered since 1999 through UNM University College.

-The new B.A. degree in Native American Studies includes four distinct, but inter-related curricular strands.
-These strands are Indigenous Learning Communities Concentration, Leadership and Building Native Nations Concentration, Indigenous Arts & Media Concentration, and the Indigenous Knowledge Systems Concentration.
-Each of these strands incorporate experiential learning along with interdisciplinary academic study as a foundation for application of student learning to Native American contexts.
+The new B.A. degree in Native American Studies includes two distinct, but inter-related curricular strands.
+These strands are Indigenous Learning Communities Concentration, and Leadership and Building Native Nations Concentration.
+Both of these concentrations incorporate experiential learning along with interdisciplinary academic study as a foundation for application of student learning to Native American contexts.

 This new and expanded curriculum holds great promise for helping UNM-NAS to fully realize its inherent potential as a premier program among southwestern universities.
 The implementation of the new Bachelor's degree will be the primary focus of NAS faculty and staff during the next few years.
 Special emphasis is placed on the development and delivery of NAS course offerings and the introduction of several new courses related to the strands in the new BA degree.